-Your course of study can vary depending on how many courses you need to take.
-To complete the certificate, you must take 12 transfer-credit (XL) courses*.
-Nine of the courses must be chosen from the four core disciplines (a minimum of one course from each area) in:
+To complete this certificate, you must take a minimum of 12 UCLA-equivalent (XL) courses.* Nine of the 12 courses must be chosen from the following four core disciplines (a minimum of one course from each area):

 The Pre-Medical and General Science Studies Certificate qualifies for federal student aid.

-In order to meet the requirements, students must establish candidacy in the certificate program, be enrolled in the certificate program for the entire quarter in which you are receiving aid, and must be enrolled in required courses for your program.
+In order to meet the requirements, students must establish candidacy in the certificate program and be enrolled in required courses for the program for the entire quarter in which you are receiving aid.

 Click below to view the required and elective courses, if applicable, for this program.